ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/07-dynamic-arrays.md

 #### Invariants
  -->

  If you are used to program in Python or Javascript, you might think that the built-in arrays are very basic and simple objects, but they are not.
 Other programming languages such as Java, C, etc, have arrays and there is a very big difference between arrays and python-style arrays: arrays always have a fixed size.
 When you create a new array in Java you always have to specify its length.
 This tells the computer to find some free space in the computer memory where the array can fit.
-An array is always “tight” – neighbouring elements will be neighbours in the computer memory too.
+An array is always "tight" -- neighbouring elements will be neighbours in the computer memory too.
 This means that looking up a specific array index is really fast (constant-time in fact), since we can infer the memory position from the array index instantly.

 A Python-style array does not have a fixed length.
 You can add and remove elements without having to worry about memory allocation.
 They are in fact implemented as our first data structure, *dynamic arrays*.
 This data structure works like a normal array on steroids: they can change their size.
 All normal array operations are still efficient (constant-time), and adding and removing elements are efficient too.
 But note that it is only efficient to append to the end of the array (and remove from the end)!
 If you try to insert elements in the beginning it becomes awfully slow.
 Compare these two: